nus-cs2103-AY1617S1/addressbook-level4/docs/AboutUs.md

 	* Initial and follow up refactoring of AddressBook to TaskManager/IvoryTasks (including test data)
 	* Set up Travis and Coveralls
 	* Maintain Issue Tracker and work distribution
+	* Documentation of
-	* Documentation of Logic Component
+		* Logic Component
+		* Use cases for find/edit commands
+		* Initial morphing of documentation

 -----